Hyperelliptic curves, the scanning map, and moments of families of quadratic L-functions: Framed E2 -structure and logarithmic geometry

 \subsection{Deligne--Faltings log structures}

 \begin{para}Foundations for the theory of logarithmic algebraic geometry were first given by Kato \cite{katologarithmic}, building on ideas of Fontaine and Illusie.
 A closely related formalism was independently developed by Faltings \cite{faltingslogarithmic}, and a set-up equivalent to Faltings's was also proposed in a letter from Deligne to Illusie.
 The definition of Deligne--Faltings is somewhat simpler than Kato's: a log scheme in the sense of Deligne--Faltings is simply a scheme together with a finite collection of line bundles with sections.
-Kato refers to this notion as a \emph{DF log scheme} \cite[Complement 1]{katologarithmic}. \end{para}\begin{para} DF log schemes are equivalent to a full subcategory of Kato log schemes; specifically, the subcategory of locally free Kato log schemes which admit a global chart.
-All log schemes in this paper will be naturally presented by Deligne--Faltings data, and it will be convenient to work within this formalism rather than Kato's.
-From now on, we omit the modifier ``DF'', so that the phrase ``log scheme'' or ``log structure'' will always be taken to mean ``DF log scheme'' or ``DF log structure''.
-A remark is that Borne and Vistoli \cite{bornevistoli} define a strictly more general notion of Deligne--Faltings logarithmic structure on a scheme than the one used here. \end{para}\begin{defn}
+Kato refers to this notion as a \emph{DF log scheme} \cite[Complement 1]{katologarithmic}.
+We will use a strictly more general notion of Deligne--Faltings logarithmic structure, introduced by Borne and Vistoli \cite{bornevistoli}.
+We now recall their definition; for simplicity, we state it in terms of sheaves of categories instead of fibered categories. \end{para}

+\begin{defn} Let $X$ be a scheme.
+Let $\mathfrak{Div}_X$ be the following \'etale sheaf of symmetric monoidal groupoids on $X$: its value on $U$ is the groupoid of pairs $(L,s)$ with $L$ a line bundle on $U$, and $s$ a section, with the symmetric monoidal structure given by tensor product of line bundles. \end{defn}

+\begin{defn} Let $X$ be a scheme.
+A \emph{pre-DF log structure on $X$} is an \'etale presheaf $A$ of commutative monoids on $X$, considered as a presheaf of symmetric monoidal groupoids with only identity morphisms, together with a symmetric monoidal functor $\phi:A \to \mathfrak{Div}_X$.
+A pre-DF log structure is said to be a \emph{DF log structure} if $A$ is a sheaf, and $\ker \phi$ is trivial. \end{defn}